ChaZachBrown/Chat-With-Docs-POC/README.md

 ### Disclaimer

 This repository contains code developed primarily for educational purposes and personal skill development.
-While the projects showcase the capabilities and potential applications of Large Language Models (LLMs), they are not intended for production use.
+While the projects showcase the capabilities and potential applications of Large Language Models (LLMs), it is not intended for production use.
 The code is provided "as-is" and serves as a proof-of-concept to deepen my understanding of LLMs and their associated technologies.
 Please exercise caution and discretion if choosing to adapt any of this code for other uses.

 ---